The PRIMA initiative

 In recent years, the agricultural sector in the Mediterranean has been suffering from severe water shortages and decreasing crop yields.
 Today, 180 million people in the Mediterranean basin are considered 'water poor'.
 The lack of clean water and nutritious food has adverse effects on the health and stability of the populations.

 A new Partnership on Research and Innovation in the Mediterranean Area (PRIMA) will develop much-needed solutions for a more sustainable management of water and agro-food systems.
-The main objective of the ten-year initiative (2018 – 2028), which is partly funded by EU's research and innovation programme Horizon 2020, is to develop solutions to improve water availability and sustainable agriculture production in a region heavily distressed by climate change, urbanisation and population growth.
+The main objective of the ten-year initiative (2018 – 2028), which is partly funded by EU's research and innovation programme Horizon 2020, is to devise new R&I approaches to improve water availability and sustainable agriculture production in a region heavily distressed by climate change, urbanisation and population growth.

 The partnership currently consists of 19 participating countries: Algeria, Croatia, Cyprus, Egypt, France, Germany, Greece, Israel, Italy, Jordan, Lebanon, Luxembourg, Malta, Morocco, Portugal, Slovenia, Spain, Tunisia and Turkey.
 As the initiative is evolving over time, more participants, from both EU and non-EU countries, are expected to follow.